-The majority of the rides that I offer you’re expected to be in the saddle for at least four hours a day.
-And if you’ve signed up for our rides in Namibia, Kenya, Botswana, Mongolia you can spend up to seven hours in the saddle especially on days where you’re moving from one camp to the next.
-If you’re not riding fit it’s going to affect your enjoyment level.
-Just think every trot and canter you’ll be wincing in pain rather than appreciating your surroundings, horse and wildlife.
+On most of our holidays, you can expect to be in the saddle for at least four hours a day.
+And if you’re headed to one of our more intrepid destinations like Namibia, Kenya, Botswana, Mongolia, Catalonia, Andorra, Iceland, Big Horn USA, the Canadian Rockies, Patagonia or Morocco, you can spend up to seven hours in the saddle, especially on days when you’re moving from one camp to the next.
+Put simply, if you’re not riding fit, it’s going to affect your enjoyment.
+Just think: every trot and canter, you’ll be wincing in pain rather than appreciating your surroundings and your surefooted steed.

 So do yourself a favour and put some time into preparing your body for the rigours of globetrotting.
 You’ll be glad you did!